-The reason this happens so often at night is because most people sleep with bent arms (whether in the fetal position, with their arms under a pillow, or with hands placed on the stomach while sleeping face up).
+The reason this happens so often at night is that most people sleep with bent arms, whether in the fetal position, with their arms under a pillow, or with hands placed on the stomach while sleeping face up.

 There are several risk factors that can exacerbate the condition, which we discuss below.

 Carpal tunnel syndrome, also known as median nerve compression, occurs when the carpal tunnel, a passage that serves as a conduit for the median nerve to go from the forearm to the wrist, is compressed for long periods of time.

 Patients will start feeling symptoms in a very gradual manner in the thumb, index finger, wrist, and palm of the hand.
 As the condition worsens, the patient may experience symptoms all the way up to the forearm and shoulder.
 Left untreated, it can significantly affect one’s ability to grasp objects.

 The following are symptoms of carpal tunnel syndrome: